SYLVANT® Patient Support

 Janssen CarePath is here to help answer your questions about treatment with SYLVANT®.
 Once your doctor has prescribed SYLVANT®, we will give you resources that may help you get started and stay on track.
 Create a Janssen CarePath Account where you can: learn about your insurance coverage for SYLVANT®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment reminders.

 Paying for SYLVANT®

 If you have commercial or private health insurance and need help paying for SYLVANT®, the Janssen CarePath Savings Program may be able to help.
-If you are using Medicare, Medicaid, or other federally funded programs to pay for SYLVANT® medication, you are not eligible to participate in this program.
 If you don’t have commercial or private health insurance, you may find help from the programs and resources found on the Janssen Prescription Assistance Web site.

 SYLVANT® (siltuximab) is a prescription medicine used to treat people with multicentric Castleman’s disease (MCD) who do not have human immunodeficiency virus (HIV) and human herpesvirus-8 (HHV-8) infection.

 It is not known if SYLVANT® is safe and effective in children.

 Who should not receive SYLVANT®?